 The original CARES Act, which was signed into law by then-President Donald Trump in March of 2020 was created as a financial relief effort for individuals who were struggling to navigate the uncharted economic waters that were caused by the COVID-19 pandemic.
 While the initial plan was for the CARES Act to end in October of 2020, it was quickly extended through December of that year.
-Upon his election to office, President Joe Biden also extended the CARES Act.
-The most recent extension, which is said to be the final one, is slated to end on January 31, 2022.
+Upon his election to office, President Joe Biden extended the CARES Act as well.
+The most recent extension is slated to end on May 1, 2022.
 What does this most recent extension mean for you and your student loans?

 The CARES Act explained